How to Become a Shoe Designer: 10 Steps

 I have been very lucky in my shoemaking career.
 Along the way, I have met and worked with many great people.
 If you are not afraid to ask questions, and patient enough to listen, you will learn a ton from mentors and coworkers.
 I guarantee that while working in the shoe trade you will meet people from all around the world with many different experiences.
 I count a Canadian, an Englishman, and many Korean and Chinese men and women as my great friends and mentors in the shoe trade.

-4. Learn computer software: Start with Adobe Illustrator
+4. Learn computer drawing software: Start with Adobe Illustrator

 There are many drawing programs you can use.
 Adobe Illustrator is easy to learn and is a great tool for refining and detailing your designs.
 While Illustrator is not a 3D CAD program, it’s still critical for you to master.
 If you are an engineer, use 3D modeling software.
 As a designer, you should start with Adobe Illustrator for drawing shoes.

-5. Build a great portfolio to get a foot in the door:
+5. Build a great shoe design portfolio to get a foot in the door:

-There are many ways to get noticed and get started but a great design portfolio is your launching point.
+There are many ways to get noticed and get started but a great shoe design portfolio is your launching point.
 In this day and age, an online portfolio is a must.
 With an online portfolio, you can show hundreds of drawings.
 Let people see what you can do!
 Other tools?
 Surfing LinkedIn.com can get you some contacts.
+Reach out to footwear professions online, ask for a portfolio review.
+There may not be an open job, but feedback on your shoe designs can help!

 Study the classics.
 Not the masterworks of Italian painters but classic shoes.
 Learn the modern history of shoes.
 There are many good books out there.
 Get to know the classic silhouettes from the big brands.
 Don’t be afraid to stand on the shoulders of the shoe giants!
 Study fashion shoes, sports shoes, and brown shoes.
 All of these types have unique shoemaking lessons!